nhsbsa/immigration-hs/docs/documentation/setting-up-git.md

 ## 6. Learning Git

 We recommend doing a tutorial on Git basics.
-Once you’ve done that, the best thing is to keep using Git each day (commit at least one change, etc) so it becomes familiar to you.
-Ask developers on your team to help you until you’re comfortable on your own.
+Once you've done that, the best thing is to keep using Git each day (commit at least one change, etc) so it becomes familiar to you.
+Ask developers on your team to help you until you're comfortable on your own.

 [GitHub tutorial on Git](https://try.github.io/levels/1/challenges/1)

 [Advanced Git tutorial](http://think-like-a-git.net/)

 > Git can be used via the command line or using an app.
-It’s up to you which you learn.
-Most developers use the command line, so if you’d like help from them, it’s often better to use that.
+It's up to you which you learn.
+Most developers use the command line, so if you'd like help from them, it's often better to use that.